-A Petition for Incomplete Work is filed only in cases of extreme and unforeseen emergencies.
-Students receiving financial aid may adversely affect aid eligibility by taking an Incomplete.
-If a grade of I is not raised to a passing grade six weeks after the end of the session, term, or semester, the grade automatically becomes an F and credit for the course may be obtained only by repeating the course.
-An incomplete fee is charged for all approved incomplete petitions.
-Approval for an Incomplete is gained by petition to the dean of the school, college, or division in which the course is offered.
-It is the responsibility of the student to initiate and complete the process for incomplete work prior to the end of the semester.
+Students may only file a Petition for Incomplete in cases of extreme and unforeseen emergencies.
+A Petition for Incomplete must be submitted to the dean of the school, college, or division in which the course is offered.
+Students are responsible to initiate and complete the Petition for Incomplete prior to the end of the semester in which the student is taking the course.
+If the Incomplete grade is not changed to a passing grade within six weeks of the end of the session, term, or semester, the grade automatically becomes an F and credit for the course may be obtained only by repeating the course.
+An Incomplete grade fee is charged for all approved Incomplete petitions.
 Students who receive an Incomplete will not be eligible for semester honors (Provost's or President's Honor Roll).
+An Incomplete grade may adversely affect students receiving financial aid.